 Known for his rugged good looks and irresistible charm, actor Burt Reynolds dominated box offices during the late 1970s and 1980s.
-Reynolds turns 81 years old on Feb.
-11, and the iconic actor still maintains a seriously impressive filming schedule.
+The iconic actor died on Sept.
+6; he was 82 years old.

 Get the details on the career and personal life of this Hollywood icon — whose net worth just might surprise you.